‘Legion’ FX Television Series Promises A Fresh Take On The X-Men Universe

 Legion, the latest FX Networks drama series, is also the first Marvel Comics collaboration outside of Disney or Netflix.
 That makes it akin to DC Comics’s Gotham and Constantine, as well as the upcoming NBC comedy Powerless, in that Legion will exist outside of the Marvel Cinematic Universe.

-The character David Haller, also known as Legion, belongs to the X-Men line of Marvel Comics; he is the son of Professor Xavier, a character played in the films by both Patrick Stewart and James McAvoy.
+The character of David Haller, also known as Legion, belongs to the X-Men line of Marvel Comics; he is the son of Professor Xavier, a character played in the films by both Patrick Stewart and James McAvoy.
 The character has multiple personalities, each of which has a different superpower.
 Haller will be portrayed in the show by Downton Abbey alumnus Dan Stevens.

 The FX series was created by Noah Hawley, who has had success on the network with the television series Fargo, based on the acclaimed 1996 Coen Brothers film.
-Speaking to critics at the 2017 Television Critics Association winter press tour, Hawley says he is a fan of Marvel Comics generally but wasn’t very familiar with the character of Legion before he started working on the show.
+Speaking to critics at the 2017 Television Critics Association winter press tour, Hawley says he is a fan of Marvel Comics generally, but wasn’t very familiar with the character of Legion before he started working on the show.

 Neither here, nor there. #LegionFX